 At Common Networks we use a Microwave technology to broadcast our signal over a mesh network of antennas that communicate with each other wirelessly over the airwaves.
-Since this technology relies on having a clear unobstructed line of sight from our equipment to one of our core network sites, we will need to mount the receiver antenna to the highest point of your rooftop for the best performance.
+Since this technology relies on having a clear unobstructed line of sight from our equipment to one of our core network sites, we will need to mount the receiver antennas to the highest point of your rooftop for the best performance.

 First, we'll erect a 3-6 foot mast (which includes 1-4 antennas) on your roof.
 When installing equipment on a flat roof, we mount the necessary antennas on the mast and place the mast on your roof.
 We will not drill into your home or building to attach the mast to your roof, but rather weigh the mast down with a few cinder blocks to keep the equipment secure.
 If the roof is pitched, it's likely that we'll need to attach the antenna mast directly to your rooftop using a handful of screws.